-This audit procedure should be read in conjunction with Ontario Regulation 225/18: Tires.
-See Appendix B for links to documents that contain definitions and criteria that are essential for the correct completion of audits.
+This registry procedure should be read in conjunction with Ontario Regulation 225/18: Tires and the document entitled Registry Procedure - Audit.
+See Appendix B for links to documents that contain definitions and criteria that are essential for the completion of audits.